 How does this affect Summer School?

-At this time, we are planning for a highly academic summer school session.
-We want to ensure our students will receive the best possible education and help alleviate any academic loss for our students during the COVID-19 Closure.
-Summer school dates have been approved for June 1-25.
-Summer School dates are subject to change if official state and local instruction is given to postpone or cancel.
-If necessary, summer school could be postponed until July or even as late as early August.
+We want to ensure our students will receive the best possible education to help alleviate any academic loss during the COVID-19 Closure.
+A virtual summer school for high school students will begin June 1.
+We are still planning a seated summer school in July once state and local health officials relax or remove the social distancing guidelines.
+If necessary, summer school could be postponed as late as early or mid August.

 Can my community sports teams use the school facilities (gyms, fields, etc.)?